ProfJake/Assignment2/README.md

 DIRECTIONS:

-1) First make a new local folder named Exercise

-2) inside the Exercise folder create Exercise.js

-3)  Inside the file:
+*1) First, create a new file inside the tracker folder named **Exercise.js** *We are going to make a module that contains two files: trackerService.js and Exercise.js.
+This will help you understand how npm works*

+2)
-    a) Copy the definitions for function objects walking and running into Exercise.js
+    a) Copy the definitions for the exercide

     b) create a constructor that accepts a single parameter.
 This Exercise Object should have a "type" and "exercise" member data.
 Inside the